 These are all types of custard desserts, with subtle differences…

-- pot de crème translates from French to ‘pot of custard’, and it is a simple custard dessert, which is made with eggs, milk, sugar, and flavoring.
+- pot de crème translates from French to ‘pot of cream’, a simple custard dessert made with eggs, milk, sugar, and flavoring.
 Custards are usually baked in a water bath, in the oven.

 - pudding is looser than custard, is cooked on the stove.
 Pudding uses a starch such as cornstarch for thickening.
 Pudding can be make with or without eggs, but custard relies on eggs as its thickener.